Patients

 Enlarge image

-In Stage 4 kidney cancer the tumour has spread outside the kidney, into the tissue around it and possibly the adrenal gland.
-Sometimes, nearby lymph nodes may also be swollen.
+In Stage 4 kidney cancer the tumour has grown outside the kidney, into nearby tissue and possibly the adrenal gland, without distant spread (no distant metastases).

 Enlarge image

 The renal vein is a blood vessel that carries filtered blood from the kidney to the vena cava.
-Each kidney has a renal vein that helps remove waste and controls fluid balance in the body.
+Each kidney has a renal vein.
+It helps remove waste and balance fluids.

-The vena cava is the major vein that collects blood from the renal veins and carries it back to the heart.
+The vena cava is the major vein that collects blood from the kidneys back to the heart.

 Lymph nodes are small lumps of tissue that have white blood cells which fight infections.